rewdy/Pico-Pagination/readme.md

 **This variable returns HTML so it must be used in Twig with the `|raw` filter.
 These will be deprecated at some point in the future as the plugin should only return _data_ instead of _markup_—that's _your_ job in your theme 😉.

-To get a basic implemenation of the pagination plugin going, use something like the following:
+To get a basic implementation of the pagination plugin going, use something like the following:

 ```twig
 {% if is_front_page %}